 After having completed CN 501, 502, 504, 505, and CM 506 and 10 hours of personal therapy, students may apply to a practicum or internship site.
 Students are asked to select one or more sites from an Approved Site List (included in the Practicum/Internship Manual).
-Practicum students will need to choose a previously established site.
-Internship students wishing to establish a new field site must coordinate the site approval process with the Clinical Field Placement Coordinator before entering Practicum/Internship.
+Students wishing to establish a new field site must coordinate the site approval process with their advisor before entering Practicum/Internship.
 Students may not complete their Practicum/Internships at their place of employment or home church.
 Contact information for the site director and supervisor should be provided to the counseling program administrative assistant at least three months in advance of the desired internship.
 Information on established sites is also available from the counseling program administrative assistant.
 Any other necessary forms can be found in the CA Practicum/Internship Resources page in the Online Classrooms.